 On June 9th, 2001, my father untimely passed away, taking with him my old beliefs, perceptions, and his comfort and protection.
 It was a time of despair.
 While there were many self-help books written on how to pass through grief, I had a strong belief that those books were written by selfish and heartless people who simply never new love.
 Little did I know that the attachment I had towards my father had nothing to do with love, but with projection.
 I was angry and upset.
 I was not just ready to let him go.

 I was born when my parents were in their late thirties.
 My only sister is seventeen years older than me and they had no children in between.
 I was a long-awaited, but unexpected, child, born into a successful, already established family.
 My parents represented the whole entire world to me, and when time came to be on my own I never actually left them.
-I got married and had my own kids, but my parents always protected and supported me.
+I got married and had my own kids even buy them video games and paid services as mycsgoboosting, even got to know about the different available skins for League of Legends available, but still my parents always protected and supported me.
 My mother, may she be blessed, continues to do so.

 What did it all mean?